jitterted/quizdown/README.md

     * MC Choice - one of the options for an MC

-    * MC Answer - correct choice for an MC (might be more than one)
+    * MC Correct Choice - correct choice for an MC (might be more than one)

     * MC Question - Text (description), 1 or more Choices, 1 or more Answers